naivary/govm/README.md

 ## vm.cfg
 > vm.cfg are representing the configuration of the given virtual-machine.

-There are lots of options that can be defined to create a virtual-machine based on your needs.
-In this section you will learn about all possible options. <br/>

 `CPU: govm.CPU -opt` <br/>
 Quantity of proceccors
 for the virtual-machine.